tianzhi0549/FCOS/README.md

 ## Highlights
 - **Totally anchor-free:**  FCOS completely avoids the complicated computation related to anchor boxes and all hyper-parameters of anchor boxes.
 - **Better performance:** The very simple one-stage detector achieves much better performance (38.7 vs. 36.8 in AP with ResNet-50) than Faster R-CNN.
+Check out more models and experimental results [here](https://github.com/tianzhi0549/FCOS#models).
 - **Faster training:** With the same hardwares, FCOS also requires less training hours (6.5h vs. 8.8h) than Faster R-CNN.
 - **State-of-the-art performance:** Our best model based on ResNeXt-64x4d-101 and deformable convolutions achieves **49.0%** in AP on COCO test-dev (with multi-scale testing).

 ## Updates
-### 11 September 2019
    - New models with much improved performance are released.
 The best model achieves **49%** in AP on COCO test-dev with multi-scale testing.

-### 8 August 2019
+(11/09/2019)
    - FCOS with VoVNet backbones is available at [VoVNet-FCOS](https://github.com/vov-net/VoVNet-FCOS).

-### 23 July 2019
+(08/08/2019)
    - A trick of using a small central region of the BBox for training improves AP by nearly 1 point [as shown here](https://github.com/yqyao/FCOS_PLUS).

-### 3 July 2019
+(23/07/2019)
    - FCOS with HRNet backbones is available at [HRNet-FCOS](https://github.com/HRNet/HRNet-FCOS).

-### 30 June 2019
+(03/07/2019)
    - FCOS with AutoML searched FPN (R50, R101, ResNeXt101 and MobileNetV2 backbones) is available at [NAS-FCOS](https://github.com/Lausannen/NAS-FCOS).

-### 17 May 2019
+(30/06/2019)
    - FCOS has been implemented in [mmdetection](https://github.com/open-mmlab/mmdetection).
 Many thanks to [@yhcao6](https://github.com/yhcao6) and [@hellock](https://github.com/hellock).
+(17/05/2019)

 ## Required hardware
 We use 8 Nvidia V100 GPUs. \